See also: "Global: Formatted Braille Importer..."

-During the transition from the traditional English braille codes to Unified English Braille, the desire to redo BRF material as UEB has proven to be a major additional use of importing BRF files.
+During the transition from the traditional English braille codes to Unified English Braille, the desire to re-translate traditional material from a BRF as UEB braille has proven to be a major additional use of importing BRF files.
 This particular case uses a completely separate import process.

-The BRF format is simple set of page images.
-The problem is, the file contains only the result of the page formatting process without any "memory" as to how and why it got that way.
-In order to permit sensible further editing, DBT must identify structural elements such as running headers and footers, centered headings, paragraphs, etc., and code them accordingly.
+The BRF format is a set of page images.
+A page image contains only the result of the page formatting process without any "memory" as to how and why it got that way.
+To permit sensible further editing, DBT must identify the structural elements such as running headers and footers, centered headings, paragraphs, etc., and code them accordingly.
 On import, DBT must therefore reconstruct these elements, based upon information that you provide in the Global: Formatted Braille Importer dialog.

-The goal of importing the BRF, just as with all the other imports, is to create a DBT file that can be edited further.
+In this case, the goal of importing the BRF is to create a DBT file that can be edited further.
 We will explain how this is done using an example.

 Let us say that a particular BRF file contains running headers.
-If you tell DBT in the Formatted Braille Importer dialog that there are headers on each page ("Header Placement"), DBT will know enough to mark the first text on the top line as a running header, i.e., surround it by [tls] ... [tle] codes.
-Then it will ignore any further top-line text that is the same as the header on the previous page.
+If you tell DBT in the Formatted Braille Importer dialog that there are headers on each page ("Header Placement"), DBT will know enough to mark the first text on the top line as a running header, i.e. surround it by [tls] ... [tle] codes.
+Then it will ignore any further top-line text that matches the header on the previous page.

-But if you do not tell DBT that running headers are present, DBT presumes that there is nothing special about text on the top line and will treat it as just a continuation of the body text from the previous page.
-The difference in treatment becomes immediately apparent if you add or subtract a few lines of text: in the first case, the true body text re-flows sensibly from or to the following page, leaving the running head in place, whereas in the second case the running head moves along with the adjacent body text, winding up in a nonsensical position.
+But if you do not tell DBT that running headers are present, DBT presumes that there is nothing special about the text on the top line and treats it as a continuation of the body text from the prior page.
+The difference becomes immediately apparent if you add or subtract a few lines of text: in the first case, the true body text re-flows sensibly from or to the following page, leaving the running head in place, whereas in the second case the running head shifts along with the adjacent body text, winding up in a nonsensical position.

 The same considerations apply to running footers ("Footer Placement") and to both Print Page Numbers (if any) and Braille Page Numbers.
 For all of these elements you must inform DBT if and where these elements appear on the page.

-(Note: For all DBT-generated BRF files except very old ones (from the 1970's) there is a margin for error in the page depth, which must be set at least as large as the actual depth of the page images in the BRF, but, usually, can be a line or so larger without harm.
-That is because most BRF files contain explicit markers at the end of each page.)
+Note: For all DBT-generated BRF files except very old ones (from the 1970's) there is a margin for error in the page depth, which must be set at least as large as the actual depth of the page images in the BRF, but which usually can be a line or so larger without harm.
+That is because most BRF files contain explicit markers at the end of each page.

 If you are uncertain that you have correct values for all the required information about the BRF file to be imported, make your best guess, do the import, and inspect the result to see if some parameters need to be changed.
 If so, discard the imported file, adjust the settings in the dialog accordingly, and re-import.

-Incidentally, the "as-it-is" description that you give in the Global: Formatted Braille Importer dialog may or may not be the same as you want the eventual document to be.
+Incidentally, the "as-it-is" description that you enter in the Global: Formatted Braille Importer dialog may not be the same as the eventual document size you desire.
 In fact, reformatting may well be what you have in mind when importing.
 The new page size and new page numbering will be defined in the Global: Embosser Setup dialog and the Document: Page Numbering dialog.